-With an average office worker’s desktop surface, computer equipment and telephone being shown to harbour more bacteria than a toilet seat in your washroom, there’s no harm in keeping them as clean as possible at the end of the day!
+The communication experts at Telco Solutions gave us the following eye-opening fact, “with an average office worker’s desktop surface, computer equipment and telephone being shown to harbour more bacteria than a toilet seat in your washroom, there’s no harm in keeping them as clean as possible at the end of the day”.
 To help keep your workplace healthy in winter, you should wipe any surfaces down each day with an alcohol-based sanitiser.

 Bring plants into the office

 There are many health benefits of office plants.
 Not only do they effectively reduce mold, bacteria and dust levels, but they lower CO2 and remove everyday toxins from the air (which is emitted by a range of materials found in the workplace, such as facial tissues, paper bags, paper towels and paint, as well as printing inks and electrical office equipment).